-Shell Exploration & Production Company (Shell) has submitted a modification to permit application (T20-004) to conduct a geological and geophysical (G&G) survey on the Outer Continental Shelf (OCS) of the Gulf of Mexico (GOM).
-This Revised Site-Specific Environmental Assessment (SEA) evaluates the specific impacts associated with Shell's proposed G&G survey activities.
-Chapter 1.3 of this Revised SEA provides specific details on the G&G activities proposed in Shell's modified application.
+Chevron U.S.A.
+Inc. (Chevron) has submitted a permit application (L22-015 Amendment) to conduct a geological and geophysical (G&G) survey on the Outer Continental Shelf (OCS) of the Gulf of Mexico (GOM).
+This Site-Specific Environmental Assessment (SEA) evaluates the specific impacts associated with Chevron's proposed G&G survey activities.
+Chapter 1.3 of this SEA provides specific details on the G&G activities proposed in Chevron's application.

-The Revised SEA is tiered from:
+The SEA is tiered from:

-- Gulf of Mexico OCS Proposed Geological and Geophysical Activities Western, Central, and Eastern Planning Areas Final Programmatic Environmental Impact Statement (GOM G&G PEIS) (OCS EIS/EA BOEM 2017-051) (USDOI, BOEM, 2017a); - Gulf of Mexico OCS Oil and Gas Lease Sales: 2017-2022 Gulf of Mexico Lease Sales 249, 250, 251, 252, 253, 254, 256, 257, 259, and 261 Final Environmental Impact Statement (Multisale EIS) (OCS EIS/EA BOEM 2017-009) (USDOI, BOEM, 2017b); - Gulf of Mexico Lease Sale Final Supplemental Environmental Impact Statement 2018 (2018 SEIS) (OCS EIS/EA BOEM 2017-074) (USDOI, BOEM, 2017c); - Biological Opinion Oil and Gas Leasing, Exploration, Development, Production, Decommissioning, and All Related Activities in the Gulf of Mexico Outer Continental Shelf (FWS 2018 BO) (Issued by United States Fish and Wildlife Service [FWS] April 20, 2018); - Biological Opinion on the Federally Regulated Oil and Gas Program Activities in the Gulf of Mexico (NMFS 2020 BO) (Issued by National Marine Fisheries Service [NMFS] March 13, 2020) (USDOC, NMFS, 2020a); - Amended Incidental Take Statement and Revised Appendices to the Programmatic Biological Opinion on the Gulf of Mexico Oil and Gas Program (NMFS 20201 Amended ITS) (Issued by NMFS April 26, 2021) (USDOC, NMFS, 2021a); - Final Rule Taking and Importing Marine Mammals; Taking Marine Mammals Incidental to Geophysical Surveys Related to Oil and Gas Activities in the Gulf of Mexico (Issued by NMFS January 19, 2021) (Federal Register, 2021); and - Biological Environmental Background Report for the Gulf of Mexico OCS Region (2021 BEBR) (USDOI, BOEM, 2021).
+- Gulf of Mexico OCS Proposed Geological and Geophysical Activities Western, Central, and Eastern Planning Areas Final Programmatic Environmental Impact Statement (GOM G&G PEIS) (OCS EIS/EA BOEM 2017-051) (USDOI, BOEM, 2017a); - Gulf of Mexico OCS Oil and Gas Lease Sales: 2017-2022 Gulf of Mexico Lease Sales 249, 250, 251, 252, 253, 254, 256, 257, 259, and 261 Final Environmental Impact Statement (Multisale EIS) (OCS EIS/EA BOEM 2017-009) (USDOI, BOEM, 2017b); - Gulf of Mexico Lease Sale Final Supplemental Environmental Impact Statement 2018 (2018 SEIS) (OCS EIS/EA BOEM 2017-074) (USDOI, BOEM, 2017c); - Gulf of Mexico OCS Oil and Gas Lease Sales 259 and 261: Final Supplemental Environmental Impact Statement 2023 (2023 SEIS) (USDOI, BOEM 2023-001); - Biological Opinion Oil and Gas Leasing, Exploration, Development, Production, Decommissioning, and All Related Activities in the Gulf of Mexico Outer Continental Shelf (FWS 2018 BO) (Issued by United States Fish and Wildlife Service [FWS] April 20, 2018); - Biological Opinion on the Federally Regulated Oil and Gas Program Activities in the Gulf of Mexico (NMFS 2020 BO) (Issued by National Marine Fisheries Service [NMFS] March 13, 2020) (USDOC, NMFS, 2020); - Amended Incidental Take Statement and Revised Appendices to the Programmatic Biological Opinion on the Gulf of Mexico Oil and Gas Program (NMFS 2021 Amended ITS) (Issued by NMFS April 26, 2021) (USDOC, NMFS, 2021); - Final Rule Taking and Importing Marine Mammals; Taking Marine Mammals Incidental to Geophysical Surveys Related to Oil and Gas Activities in the Gulf of Mexico (Issued by NMFS January 19, 2021) (Federal Register, 2021a); and - Biological Environmental Background Report for the Gulf of Mexico OCS Region (2021 BEBR) (USDOI, BOEM, 2021).

-"Tiering" is provided in the National Environmental Policy Act (NEPA) implementing regulations (40 CFR § 1501.11 and 1508.1 (ff)).
-It is designed to reduce and simplify the size of environmental assessments by eliminating repetitive discussions of impacts considered in prior NEPA compliance documents, allowing analyses to focus on those site-specific concerns and effects related to the action proposed.
+"Tiering" is provided in the National Environmental Policy Act (NEPA) implementing regulations (40 CFR § 1501.11 and 1508.1 (ff)) and is designed to reduce and simplify the size of environmental assessments by eliminating repetitive discussions of impacts considered in prior NEPA compliance documents, allowing analyses to focus on those site-specific concerns and effects related to the action proposed.
 Document tiering in the Bureau of Ocean Energy Management (BOEM) is subject to additional guidance under the United States Department of the Interior (DOI) regulations at 43 CFR § 46.140 wherein the site-specific analysis must note which conditions and effects addressed in the programmatic document remain valid and which conditions and effects require additional review.

-For this Revised SEA, all of the analyses prepared in the GOM G&G PEIS, Multisale EIS, 2018 SEIS, FWS 2018 BO, NMFS 2020 BO, NMFS 2021 Amended ITS, and 2021 BEBR are sufficiently comprehensive and adequate to support decision making for Shell's proposed activities, with the following exceptions:
+For this SEA, all of the analyses prepared in the GOM G&G PEIS, Multisale EIS, 2018 GOM SEIS, GOM Lease Sales 259 and 261 SEIS, 2021 BEBR, FWS 2018 BO, NMFS 2020 BO, and NMFS 2021 Amended

+ITS are sufficiently comprehensive and adequate to support decision making for Shell's proposed activities, with the following exceptions: